 Tue, Thu, Fri at 11:00-11:50 in LH121

 News & Announcements

 Remajor scripts can be seen between 1115am and 1130am on Monday, 6 Jan.

 Instructor and TA information

-The language used will be JAVA.
-JAVA is expected and will not be covered in class.
+The language used will be Java.
+It is expected that you will learn it on your own and will not be covered in any detail class.

 Tentative Course Schedule: :